wallacebrf/dns/README.md

 end
 ```

-### 4.)
+### 5.)
 Fortigate Dial Up IP-Sec full configuration

-I have shifted away from SSL-VPN on the fortigate platform due to security vulnerabilities and the fact that Fortinet is in the process of removing SSL-VPN support from all desktop models and all models with 2GB of RAM.
+I have shifted away from SSL-VPN on the fortigate platform due to security vulnerabilities and the fact that Fortinet is in the process of removing SSL-VPN support from all desktop models and all models with 2GB of RAM effective in FortiOS version 7.6 and higher.
 My FG-91G, while having 4GB of RAM is still considered a desktop model and will eventually cease to support SSL VPN.

 in the link below is my entire IPsec configuration.